The Grove Theatre

-The Grove Theater in Oak Ridge holds a rich history of memories for many in the East Tennessee area.
-Constructed during the Manhattan Project & recently rennovated, the theater is home to numerous Arts & Sciences organizations.
+The Historic Grove Theatre in Oak Ridge holds a rich history of memories for many in the East Tennessee area.
+Constructed during the Manhattan Project & recently renovated, the theater is home to numerous local arts organizations.
 It is currently owned and operated by High Places Community Church.

 The Grove Theater, as captured by legendary photographer Ed Wescott